Disclosure: This post is sponsored by Country Chic Paint. All opinions, images and love of painting projects are 100% mine.

 Have you painted any old furniture lately?
 Or have you ever locked yourself out of the house because you were so excited to check out the neighborhood estate sale? 🙂

-If you like painting furniture, you’ll want to see these, too:
+If you like painting furniture, check out these projects, too:

 If you want to save this post for later, remember to bookmark it or you can pin it here: